dsmithjo/book-club/index.md

 <br />

-## The titles
+## Titles
 > A list of 6 novels and short story collections

 <br>